-Covenant school shooter was under care for emotional disorder and hid guns at home, police say
+Covenant School shooter was under care for emotional disorder and hid guns at home, police say

 "This school prepared for this with active shooter training for a reason," Nashville Metropolitan Councilman Russ Pulley told CNN.
 "We don't like to think that this is ever going to happen to us.
 But experience has taught us that we need to be prepared because in this day and time it is the reality of where we are."

-Patton, meanwhile, had "called Nashville's non-emergency line at 10:14 a.m. and was on hold for nearly seven minutes before speaking with someone who said that they would send an officer to my home," she told CNN affiliate WTVF, but by then the shooting was already underway.
+Patton, meanwhile, had "called Nashville's non-emergency line at 10:14 a.m. and was on hold for nearly seven minutes before speaking with someone who said that they would send an officer to my home," she told CNN affiliate WTVF.
+An officer did not come to her home until about 3:30 p.m., she said.

 Three children and three adults were killed